JupiterOne-Archives/docs-old/guides/j1-vqb.md

 ### Permissions

-You need the accessLanding and readGraph roles to use VQB.
+You must have at least the accessLanding and readGraph roles to use VQB.

 ### Prerequisites